dshemetov/Epidemiology/Epidemiology.md

   resistance (AMR) data analysis and to work with microbial and antimicrobial properties by using evidence-based methods and reliable reference data such as LPSN ([Parte *et al.* 2020](https://doi.org/10.1099/ijsem.0.004332)).
+- `r github("cmu-delphi/epiprocess")`: A collection of data structures and methods for handling epidemiological data.
+Features include handling versioned data (point-in-time snapshots), applying functions to a sliding time window, support for data with multiple geographic locations, and more.
+The package is designed to be used in conjunction with the `r github("cmu-delphi/epipredict")` package.
+- `r github("cmu-delphi/epipredict")`: A framework for building epidata pipelines involving transformation and forecasting, built on `r github("cmu-delphi/epiprocess")`.
+It supports: a simple interface for defining data pre-processing, forecasting, and post-processing steps, a collection of data processing steps common to epidata, and a collection of pre-packaged forecasting models commonly used by CMU Delphi's forecasting team.

 ## Data